connorrothschild/v1/_posts/2020-03-15-dumbbell-plots.md

 ![axios](../data/2020-03-15-dumbbell-plots/axios.jpg)

-This psuedo-dumbbell plot (dumbbells with weird endpoints; don’t pick up that side!) has 50 ‘groups’ (US states), but only two *outcomes* (January and October).
+This pseudo-dumbbell plot (dumbbells with weird endpoints; don’t pick up that side!) has 50 ‘groups’ (US states), but only two *outcomes* (January and October).
 A dumbbell plot is *far* superior to a grouped bar chart in this case because it emphasizes the difference is between two periods of time, and it does so with fewer objects (50 lines rather than 100 bars) than a barchart would use.

 One key lesson from the examples above: If the *comparison* of interest is between two groups (e.g. Republicans and Democrats), or if the *outcome* of interest is two-fold (e.g. ‘concerned’ and ‘not concerned’), dot plots are a superior way to visualize your data.

 ## Let’s Make It In R!

-Now its time to make your own dumbbell dot plot.
+Now it's time to make your own dumbbell dot plot.
 We’ll be creating this viz:

 ![partisan-worry](../data/2020-03-15-dumbbell-plots/partisan-worry.jpg)